ctrueden/ctrueden.github.io/_pages/deus/Monday13.md

 *Felicia Worthington -- a fence, and one of Boris's informants; plump woman with a mohawk and lots of cybernetic body art; fidgets constantly, probably on drugs; rude, says &quot;Fuck off&quot; and &quot;I ain't payin' for that&quot; a lot

-!!How they can learn what happened
+## How they can learn what happened

 *Nikolai can make a Navigate check to remember the star configuration properly, and determine the location using star charts and computer-assisted bullshit.
 If Nikolai fails this roll, the droid knows the general area, which can be searched.
 *It takes 18 hours to reach the location from Arcadia, assuming no extensive searching is required.